 - What do you fear most, that others might miss without your perspective?

 - What do you know that others may not because they're not in the details?

 Sometimes asking questions like these is all that's needed to raise self-awareness in someone under stress.
 Don't try to rush, push, or take on their work for them.
 As a coach, leader, or colleague, you should not try to rescue a person in resistance by doing something for them as this will only serve to validate their belief they can't assert it themselves.
 Click here to learn more about how to manage stress in your team.

 Note: This stress reaction is most common in a CLARITY True Tilt Quiet Genius personality profile.
+How can you actually use this?
 Learn more about your specific stress reaction pattern by taking the True Tilt Personality Profile..Take the True Tilt Personality Profile